 - MCR Welfare Rep:

 Brenda McCollum – firstname.lastname@example.org.
 Brenda organizes the Welfare events and is always happy for suggestions; you can also go to him if you have problems.

 Currently do not have one.
 Consider running for this position!

 If you feel that you need a confidential conversation about your problems with a fellow student, you can always contact the peer support.
 If you want to read more about peer support, look here: https://www.ox.ac.uk/students/welfare/counselling/peersupport?wssl=1

-Would you rather speak to a member of staff?
+Would you rather talk to someone from the staff?

 College Welfare Officer/Disability Officer /Academic Administrator: Sarah O’Brien – firstname.lastname@example.org

 Sarah is your primary point of contact for any type of welfare concern.
 Feel free to drop in to Sarah’s office at any time during the week or send a quick email to arrange an appointment for a confidential conversation.